MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 01-02/1 - Ethical Computer Use/1 - Note.md

 The first thing to remember when you are working at a computer at school or in the workplace is that the computer is there to help you get your work done.

-Sending personal e-mail, playing games, or looking at offensive material on the Internet is inappropriate computer use.
+Sending personal email, playing games, or looking at offensive material on the Internet is inappropriate computer use.

 It may seem harmless to complete personal tasks while at school or work; however, according to SpectorSoft, employees average 45 minutes EVERY day doing personal web surfing!
 When you consider the number of employees in an organization, this can really add up and create productivity problems for employers.